Apesosmarc/StonkWatch-API-Server/README.md

 This server communicates between the Stonkwatch client and mongoDB.
 It routes requests to handler functions that can manipulate users, watchlists & stocks within MongoDB.
 I use custom middlewares such as error handlers classes to interject custom error message and status codes to specify error outcomes to the client.

-A custom asyncWrapper middleware accepts async request handlers as an argument to minimize code in controller functions.
+A custom asyncWrapper middleware accepts async request handlers as an argument to minimize async bindings in controller functions.
 I use Mongoose to create MongoDB schemas that expresses expected properties of my models to MongoDB, as well as nested schemas to store more complex info.
 This app logs incoming responses and requests and is deployed on Heroku.

 ## Technologies